 The written agreement is traditionally, ‘sealed’ by the parties to confirm they are bound by it.
 The ‘seal’ could take the form of a wax seal, a seal ‘embossed’ onto the document by a special stamp, or simply the attachment of an adhesive paper seal (usually red).
 Such contracts were also known as ‘contracts under seal’.

-The formal requirements for making a ‘deed’ are now contained in s 1 of the Law of Property (Miscellaneous Provisions) Act 1989.
+The formal requirements for making a deed are contained in s 1 of the Law of Property (Miscellaneous Provisions) Act 1989.
 There is no longer any requirement that the document should be sealed.
-The document must however, make it clear ‘on its face’ that it is intended to be a deed, and it must be ‘validly executed’ by the person making it or the parties to it.
+The document must, however, make it clear ‘on its face’ that it is intended to be a deed, and it must be ‘validly executed’ by the person making it or the parties to it.

 ‘Valid execution’ for an individual means the document must be signed in the presence of a witness who attests to the signature.
 There is also a requirement that the document must be ‘delivered as a deed by the person executing it or a person authorised to do so on his behalf’ (ie, the parties must show an intention to be bound by it).

 Under the Companies Act 2006 (CA 2006), where a deed is made by a company the execution requirements set out in s 44 of must be observed.
 These are:

 - the company’s seal must be affixed to the document; or